Vast-eel/nijuuei-va/README.md

 ## Caveats
 * If you load a save game for the second time in a session (first time works just fine) and get to a point where a voice line is supposed to play, the game may crash.
 I have NO fucking idea why this happens, it's inconsistent.
-I came across an instruction that stops a looping sound effect, maybe it can be made to work for oneshot sfx too?
-Probably not, but it's worth testing eventually.

 * Expect a bunch of mismatched lines.
 The matching script I wrote did not take nametags into account to make it easier for me so if multiple characters share a line written the exact same, mistakes are bound to happen.
 Work in progress.